narkdown/narkdown-py/README.md

 ---

 > ⚠️ **_NOTE:_** [Notion2Github](https://github.com/younho9/notion2github) uses customized version of [notion-py](https://github.com/jamalex/notion-py) created by [Jamie Alexandre](https://github.com/jamalex).
 That repository seems to be abandoned.
-> Use with caution.
-This is based on the private Notion API.
+> Also, this is based on the private Notion API.
 It can not gurantee it will stay stable.
 If you need to use in production, I recommend waiting for their official release.

 ---